How ACER contributes to key Green Deal energy files

 ACER (an EU Agency) is a valued partner to the EU Institutions providing data, insights and advice on the regulatory aspects of the Green Deal:

-1. Regulating hydrogen and power-to-gas in the context of the Commission's Hydrogen Strategy for a Climate-Neutral Europe and the Strategy for Energy System Integration
+1. Regulating hydrogen and power-to-gas in the context of the Commission's Hydrogen Strategy for a Climate-Neutral Europe and the Strategy for Energy System Integration.

-2. Revising TEN-E Regulation (a legislative Initiative on energy infrastructure)
+2. Revising TEN-E Regulation (a legislative Initiative on energy infrastructure).

-3. Offshore Renewable Energy Strategy
+3. Offshore Renewable Energy Strategy.

-Hygrogen and Power to Gas
+Hydrogen and Power to Gas

 ACER and CEER have developed a series of European Green Deal Regulatory White Papers to increase public understanding on key regulatory aspects and to assist the European Institutions as part of the preparations for legislation.